-Riders on the PRESTIGE Grading List, and the riders Prestige B will be entitled to 1 free practice sessions of 8'.
+Riders in the PRESTIGE Grading List, and the riders Prestige B (or each group of Open) will be entitled to 1 free practice sessions of 8'.

-Riders on the Juniors, Women, will be entitled to 1 free practice sessions of 6'.
+Riders in the Juniors will be entitled to 1 free practice sessions of 6'.